Radium Girls: Litigation

 In Illinois, employees began asking for compensation for their medical and dental bills as early as 1927 but were refused by management.
 The demand for money by sick and dying former employees continued into the mid-1930s before a suit was brought before the Illinois Industrial Commission (IIC).
-In 1937 five women found an attorney by the name of Leonard Grossman, who would represent them in front of the commission, but by this time, Radium Dial had closed, moving to New York.
+In 1937, five women found attorney Leonard Grossman who would represent them in front of the commission.
+Grossman took the case without receiving pay as the women were too poor due to inability to work.
+The case was handled at the home of Catherine Donahue, a woman who was involved but was too sick to travel.
+In the spring of 1938 the IIC ruled in favor of the women, but by then, Radium Dial had closed and moved to New York, and the IIC refused to cross state boundaries for the women's payout.
 The IIC did retain a $10,000 deposit left by Radium Dial when it disclosed to the IIC that they could not find any insurance to cover the cost of indemnifying the company against employee suits.
-In the spring of 1938, the IIC ruled in favor of the women.
-The attorney representing the interests of Radium Dial appealed hoping to get the verdict overturned, and again the commission judge, George B. Marvel, found for the women.
-Radium Dial appealed over and over, taking the case all the way to the Supreme Court and on October 23, 1939, the court decided not to hear the appeal and the lower ruling was upheld.
-In the end, this case had been won eight times before Radium Dial was finally forced to pay.
+The attorney representing the interests of Radium Dial appealed hoping to get the verdict overturned.
+Radium Dial appealed to the U.S. Supreme Court and on October 23, 1939, the court decided not to hear the appeal, and the lower ruling was upheld.
+Some of the women received no payout, and by the time the matter was officially settled by the Supreme Court, Donahue was dead.

 Historical impact

-The Radium Girls' saga holds an important place in the history of both the field of health physics and the labor rights movement.
-The right of individual workers to sue for damages from corporations due to labor abuse was established as a result of the Radium Girls case.
-In the wake of the case, industrial safety standards were demonstrably enhanced for many decades.
+The Radium Girls' saga holds an important place in the history of the fields of health physics, women's rights, and the labor rights movement.
+The right of individual workers to sue for damages from corporations due to labor abuse was established, labor safety standards like the baseline called provable suffering were created.
+Industrial standards for safety improved as a result, and in 1949, Congress passed a bill that decreed compensation for all workers suffering from occupational diseases.